itslach/dms1_2blog/posts/UNITY-brainstorming-post.md

 </style>

 <p class="custom-font">
 The second map is a significantly smaller area, that presents itself as a semi-open world environment, still restricting the player to explore within an intended space.
+I wanted to create a engaging environment that would be like taking a chunk out of a city, with one side being a residential/park style area, and the opposite side being some sort of business/shopping area.
+The map would be presenting several sounds to the player as they traverse the environment.
+Ranging from ambient, situational sound effects, to different musical harmonic pieces and some urban sfx; cars driving, beeping, dialogue, AC machines etc. With all these different sounds working together, they would effectively encapsulate the player into the scene and create a stronger sense of immersion.